Dherse/typst/tests/suite/syntax/backtracking.typ

   for _ in range(100) {
     s = pat.replace("_", s)
   }
-  // Error: 8-9 cannot destructure integer
+  // Error: 8-9 cannot mutate a temporary value eval(s)
-  eval(s)
 }